lgc13/LucasCosta_portfolio/python/README.md

 <h1>Python projects</h1>

 <!-- Technology welcome message -->
 Python is one of the main technologies that I use.
-One of my best friends, [Chris Portela](https://chrisportela.com/), introduced me to this easy syntax, object oriented programming language during my studies at Florida State University.
+One of my best friends, [Chris Portela](https://chrisportela.com/), introduced me to this easy syntax, object-oriented programming language during my studies at Florida State University.
 I really enjoy Python, given how easy, clean, and intuitive it is.
 I also prefer to use Python whenever I work on any of my personal projects.

 Currently, I am working on expanding my skills by creating a full stack application with Flask, and Django.
 I am also teaching Python at [LaunchCode](https://www.launchcode.org/), a non-profit organization that focuses on teaching programming skills to people who have never done it before.